 Celebrating Paul A. Godley

-This inaugural Health Equity Symposium will celebrate the contributions of Dr. Paul Godley to the School of Medicine in health equity research, and workforce diversity and inclusion.
+The annual Health Equity Symposium celebrates the contributions of Dr. Paul Godley to the School of Medicine in health equity research, and workforce diversity and inclusion.
 Dr. Godley became the School of Medicine’s first Vice Dean for Diversity and Inclusion in 2017.
 In this role, Dr. Godley led the School of Medicine’s efforts to build a diverse and inclusive work and learning environment.
 Prior to this role, he served as Executive Associate Dean for Faculty Affairs and Associate Dean for Finance and Administration.

 While serving as Executive Associate Dean for Faculty Affairs, Dr. Godley, founded The Academic Career Leadership Academy in Medicine (ACCLAIM) program.
 The one-year program provides leadership training and career development opportunities to faculty members, with a particular emphasis on those underrepresented in medicine.
 More than 100 faculty members have participated in the program since it was founded in 2012.